-Apptrian Image Optimizer helps in optimizing the image formats and reduces the file size without losing the quality.
-You can easily optimize images by clicking a button or by setting up a configurable cron job.
+Image Optimizer for Magento helps optimize the image formats and reduces the file size without losing the quality.
+You can easily optimize images by clicking a button or setting up a configurable cron job.

-This extension is fully configurable and fully compatible with Google Perceptual JPEG encoder “guetzli”.
-However, you need to install guetzli and configure the extension to use it.
+This extension is fully configurable and compatible with Google Perceptual JPEG encoder, Guetzli.
+However, you need to install Guetzli and configure the extension to use it.

-- Use the 64-bit Utilities option that allows you to run 64-bit versions of utilities.
+- Use the 64-bit utility option that allows you to run 64-bit versions of utilities.

-- Convenient Progress Bar that gives an info about the percentage and number of optimized images.
+- Convenient Progress Bar that gives info about the percentage and number of optimized images.